-Danny Graham arrives at Sunderland for medical as Boro in bid to hijack move
+Danny Graham is having medical at Sunderland, Boro bid to hijack move

 The 27-year-old will undergo a medical at Sunderland’s Academy of Light training complex today and will most likely make his debut for the Black Cats against Reading on Saturday.